Portland Truck Accident Attorney

 There are many unique issues involved in truck accidents that are not present in typical automobile accidents.
 For instance, driver fatigue is a common issue as long-haul truckers drive for hours on end and into the night.
 Due to their weight and length, most commercial trucks take longer to stop than passenger vehicles.
 Drivers of semi-trucks also have reduced visibility and blind spots where passenger vehicles, cyclists, and pedestrians may not be visible to the truck driver.
 Semi-trucks are also more susceptible to rolling or jackknifing.
 Semi-truck accidents also occur because 1) loads can be too heavy, 2) unsafe driving, 3) substandard equipment, and 4) dangerous tires.
 These are just some of the unique issues involved in semi-truck accidents.

-If you have been injured in a truck accident, there are a variety of factors to take into consideration in investigating and evaluating your case against the trucking company.
+If you have been injured in a truck accident, there are avariety of factors your Portland truck accident attorney will take into consideration in investigating and evaluating your case against the trucking company.
 These include comprehensive accident scene investigations, inspecting the engine control module to see the driver’s conduct just prior to the crash, inspecting the truck and its equipment before it has been repaired or destroyed, evaluating log books and GPS data, determining how many hours the truck driver has worked and slept in the days leading up to the crash, reviewing the driver’s pre-trip inspection reports and compliance with federal regulations.